jonathanw82/the-honey-pot/README.md

 * The sign up form atomatically auto focuses on user name instead of email.
 * The product admin page on smaller screens is not quite a constrained as i would prefer however it does not affect the usabillity of the page just rather athetics.
 * Compatibilty is poor on 2 two of the mainstream browers so css fixes will be made in future releases or the application.
+* After authentication the top 2 button in the drop down menu dont work untill the home button is pressed, I have not yet found a solution to this problem but will have it solved in the next version of the application.
+* The footer is slightlty wider than the headder due to time constarints this we be corrected in the next version of the application.